 - the amount of rent to be paid

-- a summary of the basic rights that a tenant has
+- summary of the basic rights that a tenant has

 - address of the property and the tenants name

-- within one year of the creation of the statutory assured tenancy, either the landlord or the tenant may propose new term's and also, if he wishes, an increase/decrease to the rent to reflect the new terms.
-A landlord should do so by serving an AT1 (L) and a tenant an AT1 (T)
+- within one year of the creation of the statutory assured tenancy, either the landlord or the tenant may propose new terms and also, if he wishes, an increase/decrease to the rent to reflect the new terms.
+A landlord should do so by serving an:

-- the landlord may propose a rent increase to take effect at any time during a statutory assured tenancy though not more often than once a year by serving a AT2 notice
+- the landlord may propose a rent increase to take effect at any time during a statutory assured tenancy though not more often than once a year by serving a Assured Tenancies Notice AT2.

-- a tenant under a Short Assured Tenancy may use an AT4 form to apply to the rent assessment committee for a determination of market rent.
-The rent assessment committee may then change the rent.
+- a tenant under a Short Assured Tenancy may use an Assured Tenancies AT4 form to apply to the rent assessment committee for a determination of market rent – the rent assessment committee may then change the rent

 At the end of the tenancy, the landlord and tenant should check the inventory together.